LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

     until all the complaints are gone.
   * Most of the C++ standard library is not available on device.
-Your options are Axom's equivalent functions/classes if it exists, or to add your own / rewrite the code to not use standard library.
+Your options are Axom's equivalent functions/classes if it exists, or to add your own or rewrite the code to not use standard library.

 * With no more decorating complaints from the compiler, write the logically correct kernel.